Git-Rexdev/Code-Crackers-MERN-Stack-Resources/README.md

 3. Open the markdown file for the current week to begin.

-Refer to `sample-projects/` for guided projects and `boilerplates/` to kickstart your own apps.
+Refer to `resources` for extra resources.

 ---